Financial Aid Forms for 2017-2018

 Emancipated Minor, Legal Guardianship, or Ward of the Court Confirmation

-are strongly encouraged to request a loan for the entire academic year
+We encourage you to apply online; this document will guide you through the process.
+Parents are strongly encouraged to request a loan for the entire academic year when applying.

 Financial Aid Application Summer

 Agnes Scott Students can submit this form to see what types and amounts of financial aid they might be eligible for during summer school.
 This form can be used for students studying at Agnes Scott or at other institutions for summer school.
 For most types of aid, a student must be enrolled at least half-time (6 hours.)
 Federal aid for summer is limited to any unused loans or grants from the previous academic year.

 Unaccompanied or Homeless Youth Form

 Students who identified as homeless on the FAFSA need to complete this form to document their status.